 In short, the mistress of the house becomes a fantasy mistress for the young Rousseau.
 He is well aware that substitution exists, even though he believes it should not, for the sake of societal balance and well-being.
 What would happen if mothers were no longer mothers?
 Would children stop being children?
 Would this undermine childhood or perhaps challenge the possibly already mythologized figure of the mother as the original symbol of hospitality?
 Could the very notion of origin already be at risk?
 Derrida offers us a hint at the consequences of erasing the maternal figure.

 According to Rousseau, if mothers stopped fulfilling their natural duties, they would cease to be mothers, but children would remain children.
 However, they would be deprived of that primal acceptance and the essential, unconditional, even fretful care that allows a child, in turn, to show hospitality.
 It is human nature in its original purity that would be affected and corrupted, jeopardizing the very future of humanity.
 If the initial hospitality is removed or replaced, would any possibility of unconditional hospitality be lost for these children, these orphans of care?
 These prosthetic mothers, who can also be fathers or even teachers, are they deficient?
 They receive the child’s first words and respond to them.
 Babbling becomes the first words of the language; the language of the infants would thus be these first words foreign to their bodies that echo the foreign body of their nurse or other caregivers.
 This universal language can be learned by all parents, but as Rousseau asserts, “Nurses are our masters in this language” (65).
 They are the masters of this proto-language, and this mastery is unacceptable for Rousseau, who holds that mothers ought to be the masters of this primal or “archilanguage.”
 One source of care is substituted with another, one mistress with another, one mastery with another.
 Thus, language arises from contact with the maternal substitute.
 But does this language enter into conflict with maternal language?
 Is this the anxiety that lies beneath Rousseau’s treatise?
-It is clearly expressed throughout the first two books of Émile.
+It is clearly expressed throughout the first two books of Emile.

 Derrida, for his part, precisely and forcefully identifies this anxiety in his seminar On Hospitality:

-“Far from simply disappearing into the play of metonymic or prosthetic substitutions that Rousseau seems to wax indignant about or protest against, maternity—as determined on the basis of this maternal solicitude—is exactly what remains foreign and inaccessible to all this prostheticity, to all this replacement: everything can be replaced—gestation , fecundation, the breast , nourishment, milk—all these replaceable parts of maternity can be replaced, but it is the irreplaceable as solicitude that one will call mother“ (35–6).
+Far from simply disappearing into the play of metonymic or prosthetic substitutions that Rousseau seems to wax indignant about or protest against, maternity—as determined on the basis of this maternal solicitude—is exactly what remains foreign and inaccessible to all this prostheticity, to all this replacement: everything can be replaced—gestation , fecundation, the breast , nourishment, milk—all these replaceable parts of maternity can be replaced, but it is the irreplaceable as solicitude that one will call mother.
+(35–36)